 Care and Maintenance for Antique and Distressed Rugs

-Short Term care:
+Short Term Care:

 Long Term Care:

 Any stray material strands or loose ends should be brought to the attention of a professional.
-Often pulls are best clipped at the originating source to prevent snaring.
-Most stray material will be inconsequential and infrequent, although it’s best for a professional see and consider before a potential issue compounds.
+Often, pulls are best clipped at the originating source to prevent snaring.
+Most stray material will be inconsequential and infrequent, although it’s best for a professional to see and consider it before a potential issue compounds.
 Often, small professional mends or darning are all a rug may need after many years or more of active use.
 This is rather affordable preventative maintenance from larger aesthetic and condition issues that can arise from a carpet that is neglected over time.

 Hand knotted rugs are extremely durable, even those exhibiting distressed aesthetic.
 Under average conditions, your carpet may need few, if any, repairs over many years.
 To add to the longevity of your carpet, pad is highly recommended.
 Some carpets may be sensitive to the hard pressure of high heel shoes or the traction of tennis shoe type rubber soles.
 Contact us if you have concerns.